samoseley/ecs171projectspeeddating/README.md

     Contribution.

 Rishika Roy:
-    Worked on abstract, assisting construction of hypotheses, assisting data exploration, writing parts of results and discussion for model 1 and 2
+    Worked on abstract, assisting construction of hypotheses, assisting data exploration, writing parts of methods, results, and discussion for model 1 and 2

 Garrett Sandzimier:
     Contribution.